extratone/bilge/annotation/highlights.md

 > It serves them up accordingly and also takes into account users' stated preference for apps.

+> It serves them up accordingly and also takes into account users' stated preference for apps.

 # [You.com wants to remake the search engine - The Verge](https://www.theverge.com/2021/11/9/22770614/you-salesforce-startup-search-engine-privacy-information-control)

 > On top of this organizational change, You.com’s big differentiating feature is that it lets people influence which sources they see.
 You can “upvote” and “downvote” specific categories, so when you run searches, you’ll see preferred sources first, neutral searches next, and downvoted sources last.

+> On top of this organizational change, You.com’s big differentiating feature is that it lets people influence which sources they see.
+You can “upvote” and “downvote” specific categories, so when you run searches, you’ll see preferred sources first, neutral searches next, and downvoted sources last.

 # [styleguide](https://davidblue.wtf/styleguide/)

+> Our vocabulary and syntax are diverse (though we do not sacrifice _undue time_ to unearthing bizarre, senseless synonyms,) fluid, and occasionally difficult, but written as such for the purpose of colorful, substantial delivery in acknowledgement of the vast resources instantly available to the modern reader.
+In other words: _do not tell what can simply and easily be looked up_.
+With search engines as they are, this is a quickly verifiable/quantifiable factor with a given definition, summary, or abstract.

 > Our vocabulary and syntax are diverse (though we do not sacrifice _undue time_ to unearthing bizarre, senseless synonyms,) fluid, and occasionally difficult, but written as such for the purpose of colorful, substantial delivery in acknowledgement of the vast resources instantly available to the modern reader.
 In other words: _do not tell what can simply and easily be looked up_.
 With search engines as they are, this is a quickly verifiable/quantifiable factor with a given definition, summary, or abstract.